-Spain's highest mountain is a volcano on Tenerife (Canary Islands).
+Spain's highest mountain is a volcano on the island of Tenerife (Canary Islands).
 The last eruption occurred in 1909.
-The mountain is protected as the Parque nacional del Teide.
-The huge extinct crater has a diameter of ca. 10 kilometers, is filled with lava at an altitude of ca. 2000 - 2300 m a.s.l.
+The mountain is protected as the Parque Nacional del Teide.
+The huge extinct crater has a diameter of about 10 kilometers, is filled with lava at an altitude of ca. 2000 - 2300 m a.s.l.
 This flat region looks like a scenery on the moon, although some flowers bloom there and make the foot of the rising cone a place of extraordinary beauty.
 This flat part is called Las Cañadas and can be reached by car.
 In order to study that region and prepare the climb we took the mountain-bike from sea level.
 Las Cañadas does not have any shops, but a hotel (Parador), an information center, an astronomical and meteorological observatory, a cable car to the Teide.
 The next shops are at the town of Vilaflor 1460 m.
-We liked the very nice rooms at the Parador, but the food was better on the coast.
 The cable car starts at an altitude of 2350 m and reaches 3550 m.
-It runs between 9 and 16 hours.
-The climb from the Cañadas is an easy hike of ca. 5 hours.
+It runs between 9 a.m. and 16 p.m.
+The climb from the Cañadas is an easy hike of about 5 hours.
 There is absolutely no water to be found!
 The weather is not extreme, although snow is common in winter and makes a climb probably awkward.

 We rented a car and stayed at the Parador hotel.
 Early in the morning we drove past the cable car station.
-3 km east of it we parked the car.
-Maps and signs show you the way to the top.
+We parked the car 3 km East of the cable car station.
+Maps and signs show you the route to the top.
 We followed a bad mountain road and went around a hill (Montaña Blanca).
 Soon the road disappeared and we followed a path that cannot be missed.
 At 3300 m we came across the Altavista hut, not inhabited.
 At 3550 m we went past the cable car station.
 From there the climb is restricted to persons with a permit.
 A comfortable garden path leads to the top at 3718 m.
 Some sulphurous gases could be seen and smelled, but they were not nauseating.
 The view is extraordinary, we could see most of the Canary Islands.
 We used gym boots.
 They were OK for the climb, but for gliding down on the stone avalanches, we would have preferred mountain boots.
 It may be pleasant to take the cable car for going down, but the 3 km walk on the hot pavement back to the car must also be considered.

 From spring to autumn.
 If you rise early in the morning, the heat should not be a problem.
 The starting point is rather high and there is much wind.
 I would not recommend winter time, when the Teide is covered with snow.
 Too little for skiing, too much for hiking.
 Info by Henning Lege: Winter has the advantage, that the cable car does not go for sure.
 Thus, no crowds, no rangers, no one preventing you from climbing the very top, and no reason not do do, because you cause zero erosion and your footsteps will vanish when the snow melts.
 Because of the wind, the snow typically is hard pressed (icy).
 So you don't sink to your knees.
 To the contrary, even crampons can be of use, although it is more funny without.
 Very windy, indeed.
 Gloves recommended, warm clothing and windprotection are essential.